Gordian III: Reign

-Gaius Julius Priscus and, later on, his own brother Marcus Julius Philippus, also known as Philip the Arab, stepped in at this moment as the new Praetorian Prefects.
-Gordian would then start a second campaign.
+Gaius Julius Priscus and, later on, Priscus' own brother Marcus Julius Philippus, also known as Philip the Arab, stepped in at this moment as the new Praetorian Prefects.
+Gordian then started a second campaign.
 Around February 244, (Note: Gordian is last mentioned in an Egyptian inscription dated 26 February; Philip is first attested in a law of the Codex Justinianus dated 14 March.
 Taking into account travel time from Syria to Rome, it's likely that Gordian died in late January or early February, with news of his death arriving in Rome in late February or early March.) the Sasanians fought back fiercely to halt the Roman advance to Ctesiphon.

 The exact fate of Gordian is unclear, but he was most likely killed at the Battle of Misiche.
-An inscription erected by Shapur claims that a battle near modern Fallujah (Iraq) resulted in a major Roman defeat and the death of Gordian III, after which Philip bought peace for 500,000 dinars.
+An inscription erected by Shapur I claims a major Sasanian victory over the Romans near modern Fallujah (Iraq) and the death of Gordian III, after which Philip bought peace for 500,000 dinars.
 Roman sources claim that the soldiers proclaimed Philip emperor, that he made peace with Shapur on "shameful" terms, and that Gordian died as the Roman forces departed for the west.
 Zonaras says that Gordian died after falling from his horse during a battle.
 One view holds that Gordian died at Zaitha, murdered by his frustrated army, while the role of Philip is unknown.
 Scholarly analyses suggest the Sasanian version, "while defective[,] is superior" to the Roman one, which provides no explanation for why the victorious Roman army had to make peace on disadvantageous terms.

-The deposition of Gordian's body is also a matter of controversy.
+The interment of Gordian's body is also a matter of controversy.
 According to David S. Potter, Philip transferred the body of the deceased emperor to Rome and arranged for his deification.
 Edwell, Dodgeon, and Lieu state that Philip had Gordian buried at Zaitha after the campaign against the Sasanians had ended in failure.